How to repair or replace damaged bricks in your house?

 Sometimes, a homeowner can repair a brick wall or other structural damage.
 Still, it’s crucial to understand the distinction between a DIY-appropriate restoration and one that requires a professional mason.

 DIY brick restoration should never be undertaken when replacing more than four consecutive bricks in a load-bearing wall.
 It is advised to avoid doing your repairs on a load-bearing brick wall that has been significantly damaged because doing so could result in a severe accident.
 However, if a load-bearing wall is otherwise sound, you might be authorised to perform minor repairs, which are defined as replacing no more than four contiguous bricks.
 For instance, the brickwork on chimneys is usually always load-bearing.
-Thus do-it-yourselfers should limit their labour to minor fixes.
+Thus do-it-yourselves should limit their labour to minor fixes.

-Thankfully, the outside brick facade of most brick homes is often a “veneered” brick wall.
+Thankfully, the outside brick façade of most brick homes is often a “veneered” brick wall.
 This is a brick skin over wood framing, and therefore the term “veneered.”
 If it applies to your house, the brick wall is not load-bearing, and the homeowner can do numerous repairs.

 So what can be done about brickwork that is damaged?